A hub of assessment resources for families and professionals as a guide through the assessment process.

 The nation's premier conference in: Autism, Assistive Technology and Low-Incidence Disabilities

-This video will discuss a comprehensive system of district-wide planning for AT implementation that allows students quicker access to needed AT supports.
+Experience district-wide comprehensive planning for assistive technology (AT) implementation that allows students improved access to AT supports.

 Join us for these assistive technology webinars presented by OCALI + MITS + PATINS.